 Robotic prostatectomy is performed by creating four to six small keyhole incisions in the abdomen.
 Learn more about robotic prostatectomy.

 For all three procedures above, a pelvic drain may be placed to help drain any fluid post surgery.
-This drain may be removed prior to discharge or at the follow-up appointment in the clinic.
+This drain may be removed before you leave the hospital or at the follow-up appointement in the clinic.
 A urinary catheter that drains your bladder will remain in place until your follow-up visit.

-Radiation therapy is the use of high energy X-rays or electrons to kill cancer cells.
-Large, specialized X-ray machines called linear accelerators are used to create the X-rays, which are invisible to the eye.
+Radiation therapy uses high energy X-rays or electrons to kill cancer cells.
 During treatment, the machine's X-ray beam is directed to the area of the body with the cancer.

 Radiation therapy is used to treat cancers of the lung, breast, brain, prostate, cervix, uterus and other organs.
 Most radiation therapies are scheduled as five treatments a week, given Monday through Friday, for a period of six to eight weeks.